Introduction

 For our example extension, the value for group_id is org.tutorial, and the value for name is first_extension, therefore the <extension_id> placeholder should be replaced with org.tutorial.first_extension.

-• The debug_mode is an optional field, which, if set to true, will tell KNIME Analytics Platform to use the latest changes in the configure and execute methods of your Python node class whenever those methods are called.
+• The debug_mode is an optional field in the config.yml file.
+If set to true, it instructs KNIME Analytics Platform to use the latest changes in the configure and execute methods of your Python node class whenever those methods are called.
+This is useful during development but may impact node responsiveness.

 Enabling debug_mode will affect the responsiveness of your nodes.